CosmoStat/shapepipe/docs/wiki/canfar.md

    * state that you have read the UNIONS/CFIS rules and that you agree with them:
    * your CADC user name

+   If you are already a UNIONS/CFIS member, but don't have access to the UNIONS/CFIS VOSPACE, write an email to Stephen Gwyn (Stephen.Gwyn@nrc-cnrc.gc.ca) with you CADC user name, and ask for access.

 ## Current Set Up